St. Paul's College, Manitoba: Near Eastern and Biblical Archaeology Laboratory

 The Near Eastern and Biblical Archaeology Laboratory (NEBAL) was established in 2010 by St. Paul's College at the University of Manitoba.
 The goal is to have a single integrated location for the study of the ancient cultures of the Near East and eastern Mediterranean.
 It provides a focus for seminars and lectures related to Near Eastern and Biblical Studies at the University of Manitoba.
 All related archaeological remains scattered throughout the university are being gathered in this location for analysis and curation.
 NEBAL also provides a single integrated research and administrative facility for faculty and students.

 Fr.
 Harold Drake Library

-The Fr.Holland Library at St. Paul's College focuses on supporting the teaching and research needs of staff and students at St. Paul's College including the University One programme, the Jesuit Centre for Catholic Studies and the Arthur V. Mauro Centre for Peace and Justice.
+The Fr.
+Harold Drake Library at St. Paul's College focuses on supporting the teaching and research needs of staff and students at St. Paul's College including the University One program, the Jesuit Centre for Catholic Studies and the Arthur V. Mauro Centre for Peace and Justice.

-The Library holds over 70,000 volumes including the following special collections.
+The Library holds over 70,000 volumes including the following collections: